Samiul-Hossain/Integrate-api/README.md

 cd server <br/>
 npm run start <br/>
 <br/>
-disclaimer: please create/connect to your own postgresql database
+disclaimer: please create/connect to your own postgresql database.
+The queries you will need to write are given in a file named database.
+Connect to your database using the connection similar to mine (db_connection.js)